 GIMPA’s mission is to maintain a Centre of Excellence for training in public and business administration, by continuously enhancing the capability of middle and top level executives in public and private sectors as well as non-governmental organisations (NGOs) both in Ghana and internationally, to manage their institutions and enterprises efficiently and effectively.
 The Institute is accredited by the National Accreditation Board.

 In addition to the institutional accreditation, GIMPA’s academic programmes are also accredited by the National Accreditation Board.
-The Institute is made up of five schools, namely:
+The Institute is made up of six schools, namely:

 POWERS OF THE INSTITUTE